 Here is what the trek fee excludes:

 - Transport to and from the base camp – We will arrange shared taxis for trekkers to pick you up from Shimla and drop you back from Barua.
 This will cost approx Rs.
-6,000 (for a 5-6 seater cab) and Rs.
-9,500 (for a tempo traveller) per vehicle one way.
+6,500 (for a 5-6 seater cab) per vehicle one way.
 You will have to share this cost with the other trekkers

 - Food during transit to and from the base camp – The trek fee does not include meals purchased during the journey to Diude and return from Barua.

 - Backpack offloading charges – If you wish to offload your backpack, there will be an additional charge of Rs.
 1,650 + 5% GST.
 The backpack cannot weigh more than 9 kg.
 Suitcases/strolleys/duffel bags will not be allowed.
 Please note that charges will vary for last minute offloading in case you decide to offload your bag after reaching Diude (Rs.375 per day inclusive of taxes).
 Online offloading in advance is possible up to two days prior to the trek start date.

 - Stay at Karcham/Shimla on the last day